-Public Transportation Grant Administration
+Public Transportation Grant Programs

 TDOT oversees the provision of funds for multiple statewide public transit initiatives.
-Funding and grant programs include:
+Funding and grant programs include

 - Section 5303 and Section 5304 (Metropolitan Planning): provide funds to Metropolitan Planning Organizations (MPOs) and directly to some urban transit systems to support the costs of preparing long range transportation plans and financially feasible Transportation Improvement Plans, as well as conducting intermodal transportation planning and technical studies.